 - (f) No telephone solicitor who makes a telephone solicitation to the telephone line of a residential telephone subscriber in this State shall knowingly use any method to block or otherwise circumvent that subscriber's use of a caller identification service.
 A telephone solicitor who makes a telephone solicitation to the telephone line of a residential subscriber through the use of a private branch exchange (PBX) or other call-generating system that does not transmit caller identification information shall not be in violation of this subsection.
-No provider of telephone caller identification services shall be held liable for violations of this subsection committed by other persons or entities. - (g) The Attorney General may investigate any complaints received alleging violations of subsections (b) through (f) of this section.
-If, after investigating a complaint, the Attorney General finds that there has been a violation of subsections (b) through (f) of this section, the Attorney General may bring an action to impose a civil penalty and to seek any other appropriate relief, including equitable relief to restrain the violation pursuant to G.S.
+No provider of telephone caller identification services shall be held liable for violations of this subsection committed by other persons or entities. - (g) Every telephone solicitor who makes telephone solicitations in this State shall keep a record for a period of 24 months from the date a call is placed of the legal name and any fictitious name used, resident address, telephone number, and job title of each person who places a telephone solicitation for that telephone solicitor.
+If callers for a telephone solicitor use fictitious names, each fictitious name shall be traceable to only one specific caller. - (h) The Attorney General may investigate any complaints received alleging violations of subsections (b) through (g) of this section.
+If, after investigating a complaint, the Attorney General finds that there has been a violation of subsections (b) through (g) of this section, the Attorney General may bring an action to impose a civil penalty and to seek any other appropriate relief, including equitable relief to restrain the violation pursuant to G.S.
 75-14.
 Actions for civil penalties under this section shall be consistent with the provisions of G.S.
-75-15.2, except that the penalty imposed for a violation of this section shall not exceed five hundred dollars (\$500.00) per violation. - (h) A person who has received more than one telephone solicitation within any 12 month period by or on behalf of the same telephone solicitor in violation of subsections (b) through (f) of this section may bring either or both of the following actions in the General Court of Justice: - (1) An action to enjoin further violations. - An action to recover for actual monetary losses resulting from each violation or up to five hundred dollars (\$500.00) in damages for each violation, whichever is greater.
+75-15.2, except that the penalty imposed for a violation of this section shall not exceed five hundred dollars (\$500.00) per violation. - (i) A person who has received more than one telephone solicitation within any 12-month period by or on behalf of the same telephone solicitor in violation of subsections (b) through (g) of this section may bring either or both of the following actions in the General Court of Justice: - (1) An action to enjoin further violations. - An action to recover for actual monetary losses resulting from each violation or up to five hundred dollars (\$500.00) in damages for each violation, whichever is greater.

-In an action brought pursuant to this section, a prevailing plaintiff shall be entitled to recover reasonable attorneys' fees and the court may award reasonable attorneys' fees to a prevailing defendant if the court finds that the plaintiff knew, or should have known, that the action was frivolous and malicious.
+In an action brought pursuant to this section, a prevailing plaintiff shall be entitled to recover reasonable attorneys' fees, and the court may award reasonable attorneys' fees to a prevailing defendant if the court finds that the plaintiff knew, or should have known, that the action was frivolous and malicious.

-- (i) A citizen of this State is also entitled to bring an action in the General Court of Justice to enforce the private rights of action established by federal law under 47 U.S.C. § 227(b)(3) and 47 U.S.C. § 227(c)(5). - (j) Actions brought pursuant to subsections (h) and (i) of this section shall be tried in the county where the plaintiff resides at the time of the commencement of the action." - Section 3.
-Chapter 62 of the General Statutes is amended by adding a new section to read:
+- (j) A citizen of this State is also entitled to bring an action in the General Court of Justice to enforce the private rights of action established by federal law under 47 U.S.C. § 227(b)(3) and 47 U.S.C. § 227(c)(5). - (k) Actions brought pursuant to subsections (i) and (j) of this section shall be tried in the county where the plaintiff resides at the time of the commencement of the action." - Section 3.
+Chapter 62 of the General Statutes is amended by adding a new section to read: - "§ 62-53.

-"§ 62-53.
 Notification of opportunity to object to telephone solicitation.